AS203038/looking-glass/docs/deployment.md

 Even without Sentry the server is reasonably observable through logs alone:

-* **Access log** — Apache Common Log Format on stdout, including the `X-Cache` value (HIT / empty) and the request duration.
+* **Access log** — Structured `slog` JSON format on stdout (under the `httpaccess` component), including the `X-Cache` value (HIT / empty) and the request duration.
 This is enough to compute cache hit rate, p95 latency, and request volume from logs alone.
 * **SSH log** — every dial / auth / exec failure is logged with a router tag (`router=… host=… user=…`) and any captured stderr (truncated to 512 bytes).